LibraryOfCongress/bagger-js/README.md

 ### Running Bagger JS

-#.
-Open index.html in a browser
+1. Open index.html in a browser

 ## Contributor Guidelines

-All code should be formatted using Prettier and pass ESLint using the provided configuration
+All code should be formatted using Prettier and pass ESLint using the provided configuration.